EyasuTeshome/shifttracker/job-search/prepare-polished-elevator-pitch.md

 - Read it out loud and register how many seconds it takes.
 - Select the score that best applies and analyze whether or not you need to shorten or lengthen your elevator pitch.
 - Make any necessary edits.
+- Remember, an elevator pitch should be short!
+On paper, only a few sentences.
+Only 40-60 questions spoken.

 2. Continue by looking at the **content** of your elevator pitch.
 - Familiarize yourself with the first requirement in section 1 of the worksheet.